tobi-code/ManipulationLibrary/README.md

 -----------

 In order to analyse existing eSEC[1] matrices, the "eSEC_analyser.py" module is used.
 In the example folder a Jupyter Notebook script is provided which shows how to:
-* import the module
+* Import the module
-* read eSEC[1] matricers from PDF
+* Read eSEC[1] matricers from PDF
-* plot the importance of rows
+* Plot the importance of rows
-* check if any eSEC[1] matrix is same as another one
+* Check if any eSEC[1] matrix is identical to another one
 * Remove combinations of relations (rows)
-* plot a dendrogram and dissimilarity matrix for all manipulations
+* Plot a dendrogram and dissimilarity matrix for all manipulations
-* plot a confusion matrix, classification accuacy with corresponding bar plot for e²SEC matrices
+* Plot a confusion matrix, classification accuacy with corresponding bar plot for e²SEC matrices

 The module "manipulation_analyser.py" is used to calculate e²SEC[2] matrices using the MANIAC[3] dataset.
 An example Jupyter Notebook along with point cloud data and corresponding labels is provided in the example folder.
 From this example manipulation the e²SEC[2] matrices are extracted and saved along with the debug images.